Castro's hit in 10th gives Tigers 9-8 win over Cubs - WTMJ

 UP NEXT

-The Tigers wrap up the series by sending Matthew Boyd (2-3) to the mound against Chicago’s Kyle Hendricks (2-4).
+The Tigers wrap up the series by sending Matthew Boyd (2-3) to the mound against Chicago’s Kyle Hendricks (2-4) on Sunday.
 Boyd worked six scoreless innings against Kansas City on Tuesday.

 Follow Noah Trister at www.Twitter.com/noahtrister